m-Py/jExp/README.md

 **major**

 1. event handling
+  1. fix event recording; was destroyed by restructuring of jExp.
-  1. specify allowed key presses
+  2. specify allowed key presses
-  2. specify keys responsible for different parts of a task
+  3. specify keys responsible for different parts of a task
-  3. specify correct / incorrect keypresses
+  4. specify correct / incorrect keypresses
-  4. store key pressed and whether press was correct
+  5. store key pressed and whether press was correct
-  5. implement no go as correct response
+  6. implement no go as correct response
 2. data storage client and server side
 3. create sample experiment with data storage and event handling
 4. stimulus positioning
   1. implement all stimuli via HTML canvas element?
-Then positioning can be done via coordinates
+DONE
 5. add functionality to group several stimuli into one block

 **minor**